circleci/circleci-docs/jekyll/_cci2/migrating-from-1-2.md

 ## Environment Variables

+CircleCI 2.0 allows you to set environment variables at several scope levels.

-To set environment variables for all commands in a build, set environment variables for a [job]({{ site.baseurl }}/2.0/glossary/#job) by using the `environment` key in the associated job.
+To set environment variables **for all commands in a build**, set environment variables for a [job]({{ site.baseurl }}/2.0/glossary/#job) by using the `environment` key in the associated job.